How to Become a Phlebotomist in Ohio

 Career Outlook and Salary Expectations

-Working as a Phlebotomist in Ohio
+What’s It Like to Work as a Phlebotomist in Ohio?

 Phlebotomists are required anywhere that medical treatment, training or diagnostics occurs, from hospitals to nursing homes.
 Drug testing labs, blood donation facilities and even prisons can require phlebotomists.
 With strong job prospects, a skilled phlebotomist is likely to be able to find work in most areas of the state.